New Opera Singapore: Youth Opera Comique

-The NOS Youth Opera Comique offers solo and group vocal trainings that focus on good and healthy vocal techniques.
-An annual concert is staged where an original storyline is created for the young talents to gain public performing experience as well as a showcase of their musicality to family, friends and the public and to be able to apply the skills, knowledge and aptitude for singing in the society.
+The NOS Youth Opera Comique offers solo and group vocal trainings that focus on healthy vocal techniques.
+An annual concert is staged where an original storyline is created for the young talents to gain public performing experience as well as a showcase of their musicality to family, friends and the public.

 In 2011, New Opera Singapore had its inaugural performance with Opera Comique: In the Office at the Singapore Arts House Chamber.

 In 2012, New Opera Singapore began a series of productions that included the second Opera Comique production, ‘In the Classroom’; Gaetano Donizetti’s bel canto opera L'elisir d'amore, and Franz Schubert’s Die Schöne Müllerin.

 Its performance of L'elisir d'amore was noted as a "commendable first show" despite technical limitations.

 In 2013, New Opera Singapore began its season with its third installment of its Opera Comique series with ‘At the Airport’.